The chat rooms Departments News Arts & Entertainment Tools Resources Documentation

 All the information can be found at the Department Information Page

-4. What rank do have to hold to become a member of a department?
+4. What clearance level do have to hold to become a member of a department?

-To join a department, you must hold the rank of Lieutenant JG / CL3.
-However, some departments are not open to applications.
+To join a department, you must be clearance level 3.
+However, ISA is invite-only.
+Many members start doing work in The Holodeck or Shuttle Bay.
 Again, all the information can be found at the Department Information Page.

 Back to Documents Home